 You only need to do this once while you’re away and it’ll activate on any day you use your phone while away, reverting to normal back in the UK.
 To stop it while you’re away, text Stop Travel to 150.
 EE says it will text you when you reach 80% and 100% of your roaming allowance.
 More details can be found on its website.

-Like rival networks, O2 now offers free roaming within the EU, as well as its own wider Europe Zone, including non EU countries on the continent.
+Like rival networks, O2 now offers all customers free roaming within the EU, as well as its own wider Europe Zone, including non EU countries on the continent.

 You can access O2 Travel either through a My O2 account or by texting O2TRAVEL to 23336.
 It’s free to activate and like EE’s pass, works automatically on the days you use your phone, with no charges when you don’t.